 Chen Zhao, M.D.

 Dr. Zhao received his M.D. from the combined eight-year program at Tsinghua University and Peking Union Medical College in 2011.
 After graduation, he studied gene regulation of glucose metabolism with Drs.
 Raimund Herzog and Robert Sherwin at Yale School of Medicine.
-Then Dr. Zhao did his internal medicine residency at Mount Sinai St. Luke’s-Roosevelt Hospital, and developed strong interests in tumor immunology during his oncology rotations at Memorial Sloan Kettering Cancer Center.
+Then Dr. Zhao did his internal medicine residency at Mount Sinai St. Luke’s-Roosevelt Hospital, and developed a strong interest in tumor immunology during his oncology rotations at Memorial Sloan Kettering Cancer Center.
 He started his hematology and oncology fellowship at the National Institutes of Health in 2016 and joined Dr. Ronald Germain’s research group at the National Institute of Allergy and Infectious Diseases.
 Dr. Zhao has been focusing on using advanced imaging techniques to investigate the tumor-immune microenvironment in lung cancer.
 He received the ASCO Young Investigator Award and the SITC-AstraZeneca Immunotherapy in Lung Cancer (Early Stage NSCLC) Clinical Fellowship Award.
 In 2019, Dr. Zhao joined the Thoracic and GI Malignancies Branch at the NCI Center for Cancer Research as an Assistant Clinical Investigator.
 He became a Stadtman Investigator in 2023.
 Dr. Zhao received the NIH Bench-to-Bedside and Back Program (BtB) award in 2020 for "Target Lung Microbiota-Immune Interaction to Enhance Cancer Immunotherapy".
 His team developed a spatial meta-transcriptomic analysis method and revealed the spatial distribution of the intratumor microbiome in 2022.
 In 2023, Dr. Zhao brought the laboratory findings to the first clinical trial perturbing intratumor microbiome in patients, "Study of Aerosolized Antibiotics and Pembrolizumab in Advanced Non-small Cell Lung Cancer" (NCT05777603), which was further supported by ASCO Career Development Award.